-To help prevent the development of antimicrobial resistance, it is important that healthcare professionals prescribe and administer antimicrobials according to the principles of antimicrobial stewardship (AMS), such as prescribing antimicrobials only when needed (and not for mild infections such as colds, earache or sore throats), and ensuring the correct use of medicines when they are needed.
+To help prevent the development of antimicrobial resistance, it is important that healthcare professionals prescribe and administer antimicrobials according to the principles of antimicrobial stewardship (AMS).
+This includes processes such as prescribing antimicrobials only when needed (and not for mild infections such as colds, earache or sore throats), and ensuring the correct use of medicines when they are needed.

 This resource provides guidance to clinicians and health service managers on delivering appropriate care when prescribing antimicrobials.